Cyvid7-Darus10/financial-discord-bot/README.md

     npm start
     ```

-For development purposes, utilize:
+For development purposes, use:

 ```bash
 npm run dev
 ```

-This will watch for any changes in TypeScript files and restart the bot automatically.
+This command watches for any changes in TypeScript files and restarts the bot automatically.

 ### Testing